+Assessment objective 1: Reading

+Core Extended

+understand simple texts, e.g. public notices and signs (including timetables and advertisements) identify and retrieve some facts from simple texts, e.g. to complete a form select and organise some relevant information from a range of texts including letters, brochures, forms and imaginative writing within the experience of young people and reflecting the interests of people from varied cultural backgrounds recognise some ideas, opinions and attitudes in a range of texts begin to understand what is implied but not actually written, e.g. gist, purpose and intention understand and select from a range of texts in a variety of forms, including public notices, signs, and magazines and newspapers identify and retrieve facts, details, important points and themes from a range of texts, including extended pieces of writing, e.g. to complete a form select and organise relevant information from a range of texts including letters, brochures, forms, extended texts and imaginative writing within the experience of young people and reflecting the interests of people from varied cultural backgrounds recognise and understand ideas, opinions and attitudes within extended texts and explore the connections between them understand what is implied but not actually written, e.g. gist, purpose and intention

+Assessment objective 2: Writing

+Core Extended

-- carry out simple writing tasks in response to a written stimulus, such as completing a form, writing a postcard, a short letter, a basic summary or an extended piece of writing (100-150 words) in an appropriate and accurate form of English - describe, report and give personal information - identify, organise and present material in a particular format for a particular audience or purpose, e.g. an article for a school newspaper - carry out a range of writing tasks in response to a written stimulus, on a range of topics, including completing a form, writing a postcard, a letter, a summary or extended piece of writing in an appropriate, accurate and clear form of English - describe, report and give a wide range of information - identify, organise, structure and present material in an appropriate format and register for a particular audience or purpose, e.g. an article for a school newspaper content Extended understand and select from a range of information presented in a variety of forms, e.g. an answerphone message, news, understand simple information presented in a variety of forms, e.g. an answerphone message, news, weather, travel, interviews, dialogues and telephone conversations identify and retrieve some facts from material, e.g. a formal talk recognise some ideas, opinions and attitudes begin to understand what is implied but not actually spoken, e.g. gist, purpose and intention understand and select from a range of information presented in a variety of forms, e.g. an answerphone message, news, weather, travel, interviews, dialogues and telephone conversations identify and retrieve facts, details, important points and themes from a range of material, e.g. a formal talk recognise and understand ideas, opinions and attitudes and explore the connections between them identify the important points or themes of the material including attitude, relationships between speakers understand what is implied but not actually spoken, e.g. gist, purpose and intention con Assessment objective 4: Speaking carry out a range of speaking activities, e.g. respond to questions on topics within a defined range such as past and present schooling, future plans, current affairs conduct a sustained conversation with some confidence demonstrate competence in a range of speaking activities, e.g. respond to questions on a range of topics including past and present schooling, future plans, current affairs respond confidently to new, topical ideas conduct a sustained conversation with a sense of audience and purpose
+carry out simple writing tasks in response to a written stimulus, such as completing a form, writing a postcard, a short letter, a basic summary or an extended piece of writing (100-150 words) in an appropriate and accurate form of English describe, report and give personal information identify, organise and present material in a particular format for a particular audience or purpose, e.g. an article for a school newspaper carry out a range of writing tasks in response to a written stimulus, on a range of topics, including completing a form, writing a postcard, a letter, a summary or extended piece of writing in an appropriate, accurate and clear form of English describe, report and give a wide range of information identify, organise, structure and present material in an appropriate format and register for a particular audience or purpose, e.g. an article for a school newspaper

+Assessment objective 3: Listening

+Core Extended

+understand simple information presented in a variety of forms, e.g. an answerphone message, news, weather, travel, interviews, dialogues and telephone conversations identify and retrieve some facts from material, e.g. a formal talk recognise some ideas, opinions and attitudes begin to understand what is implied but not actually spoken, e.g. gist, purpose and intention understand and select from a range of information presented in a variety of forms, e.g. an answerphone message, news, weather, travel, interviews, dialogues and telephone conversations identify and retrieve facts, details, important points and themes from a range of material, e.g. a formal talk recognise and understand ideas, opinions and attitudes and explore the connections between them identify the important points or themes of the material including attitude, relationships between speakers understand what is implied but not actually spoken, e.g. gist, purpose and intention

+Assessment objective 4: Speaking

+Core Extended

+carry out a range of speaking activities, e.g. respond to questions on topics within a defined range such as past and present schooling, future plans, current affairs conduct a sustained conversation with some confidence demonstrate competence in a range of speaking activities, e.g. respond to questions on a range of topics including past and present schooling, future plans, current affairs respond confidently to new, topical ideas conduct a sustained conversation with a sense of audience and purpose